modesttree/Projeny/README.md

 * The `{PackageName}` items above would be replaced with names of directories that are below your UnityPackages directory.
 * Packages that are listed underneath the `packages` category will be placed directly underneath the Assets/ directory of your project
-* Packages that are listed underneath the `packagesPlugins` category will be placed directly underneath the Assets/Plugins directory of your project
+* Packages that are listed underneath the `PluginsFolder` category will be placed directly underneath the Assets/Plugins directory of your project
 * All packages underneath the `solutionProjects` category will have their own .csproj file generated, when running `Project -> Custom Solution -> Update` from within unity or executing the <a href="##commandline-updateCustomSolution">`-ucs` command line option</a>
     * Note that in this case you can also use a regular expression instead of explitly listing every package you want a project for
     * It is common to want a csproj file generated for every package in your project, in which case you can add the line `/.*` which will match everything
 * You can also optionally add folders to the generated solution, to organize related projects together.
 Each folder has one regex pattern that is used to filter the full list of projects.
 * Note that the regex used here following the regex rules defined for python (more details <a href="https://docs.python.org/2/library/re.html">here</a>)

-## <a id="packageini"></a>Package.ini reference
+## <a id="package-yaml"></a>Package.ini reference

 In most cases your package.ini will simply list the other packages that this package depends on.
 It will look like this: